lsst-dm/dm_dev_guide/docs/py_docs.rst

 *For functions, methods and classes.*

 'Parameters' is a description of a function or method's arguments and their respective types.
-Arguments should be listed in the same order as they appear in the function or method signature.
+Parameters should be listed in the same order as they appear in the function or method signature.

 For example: